Cazta/tic-tac-toe/Intro_to_pseudocode.md

 ### Example 1

-This program will allow the user to check whether the number is even or odd.
+Goal: This program will allow the user to check whether the number is even or odd.

 ```
-if "1"
+INPUT user inputs number
-    print response
+STORE user input in number variable

-        "I am case 1"
+IF number is even THEN

-if "2"
+	OUTPUT "I am even"

-    print response
+ELSE
-        "I am case 2"
+    OUTPUT "I am odd"

 ```

 ### Example 2

-This program will ask the user for the best subject they take.
+Goal: This program will ask the user for the best subject they take.
 If it's "Computer Science" it will print "Of course it is!" otherwise "Try again!".

 ```
 REPEAT